-Since EPA granted the 31 remanded SRE petitions at issue in this action, more than two years have passed, and the 2018 compliance year has closed.
-The 2018 compliance deadline passed on March 31, 2019, four months before EPA issued the 2018 Decision granting 31 2018 exemptions.
+Since EPA granted the 34 remanded SRE petitions at issue in this action, more than two years have passed, and the 2016-2018 compliance years have closed.
+The 2016 and 2017 compliance deadlines have long since passed (March 31, 2017, and March 31, 2018, respectively).
+The RINs needed to demonstrate compliance for these years have expired, may no longer be traded in the RIN market, and cannot be used to satisfy the 2016-2017 obligations created by the SRE Denials.73 As such, the three small refineries with new 2016-2017 RFS obligations do not have access to, and could not use even if they did have access to, the RINs that they could have used during the relevant compliance years.
+Similarly, the 2018 compliance deadline passed on March 31, 2019, four months before EPA issued the 2018 Decision granting 31 2018 exemptions.
 Thus, many of these small refineries had already demonstrated compliance with their 2018 obligations by retiring RINs at that time.
 EPA returned the RINs after issuing the exemptions in August 2019.
 Now, more than two years later, the small refineries no longer hold the RINs they previously used for compliance, having sold the returned RINs and/or used some portion of them to satisfy their 2019 obligations.
-Additionally, there is limited availability of 2018 RINs because non-small refinery obligated parties were required to comply with their 2019 obligations by March 31, 2020, and many used 2018 RINs to satisfy up to 20% of their 2019 obligations.
-While the 2018 obligations could be treated as a deficit for 2019-allowing the small refineries the opportunity to use 2019 RINs to comply with both obligations-as explained in Section III.B, there are also insufficient 2019 RINs in the needed categories available to comply with the combined 2018 and 2019 obligations.
+Additionally, there is limited availability of 2018 RINs because non-small refinery obligated parties were required to comply with their 2019 obligations by March 31, 2020, and many used 2018 RINs to satisfy up to 20% of their 2019 obligations.74 While the 2016-2018 obligations could be treated as a deficit for 2019-allowing the small refineries the opportunity to use 2019 RINs to comply with both obligations-as explained in Section III.B, there are also insufficient 2019 RINs in the needed categories available to comply with the combined 2016-2018 and 2019 obligations.
 Thus, if the 31 small refineries attempted to come into compliance through the retirement of 2018 and 2019 RINs, most if not all of them would be unable to achieve compliance under the existing compliance scheme.
-Requiring these small refineries to retire 1.4 billion RINs could also jeopardize compliance for all obligated parties through a significant drawdown of the carryover RIN bank.
+Requiring these small refineries to retire 1.6 billion RINs could also jeopardize compliance for all obligated parties through a significant drawdown of the carryover RIN bank.

-&lt;sup>62 SRE Denial at Section IV.D.
+72 SRE Denials at Section IV.D.